wlodarcd-capgemini/awstraining-backend/eks/08-resource-management.md

 ```
 kubectl apply -f person-service-deployment-v2.yaml
 ```
-When you list the pods you can see the application pod is in status `OOMKilled`
+When you list the pods (try to repeat the command below more times) you can see the application pod is in status `OOMKilled`
 ```
 kubectl get pods
 ```